A sore throat can make it painful to eat and even talk. The throat could also feel scratchy and irritated, which can worsen when swallowing.

-- the Epstein Barr virus (EBV), which leads to infectious mononucleosis (mono), sometimes known as glandular fever
+- the Epstein Barr virus (EBV) may lead to infectious mononucleosis, which is sometimes known as glandular fever or mono

-If symptoms are severe, the person should see a doctor.
-However, a doctor will not prescribe antibiotics for a virus.
+If symptoms are severe, the person should speak with a doctor.
+However, a healthcare professional will not prescribe antibiotics for a virus.

 - white patches on the throat

-- swollen or tender glands in the neck area
+- swollen or tender lymph nodes in the neck area

 Other common causes of a sore throat include:

-- irritation caused by dry heat, pollutants, or chemicals
+- irritation due to dry heat, pollutants, or chemicals

 - reflux, when stomach acids come up into the back of the throat

 More severe but less common conditions that can involve a sore throat include:

 Epiglottitis is a rare but potentially dangerous throat infection where inflammation and swelling of the epiglottis can close the airway, making it difficult to breathe.
 It is a medical emergency.